 The Barely There Blue

-Inspired by the pale gray hues of the U.S. coastline and the earth tones of the Southwest desert, this soft neutral blue effortlessly marries the colors of the American landscape.
-It seems only fitting that the natural color found a place in Kim West’s Austin, Texas, home.
+Inspired by the pale gray hues of the U.S. coastline and the earth tones of the Southwestern desert, this soft neutral blue effortlessly marries the colors of the American landscape.
+It seems only fitting that the natural shade found a place in Kim West’s Austin home.
 In true camouflage form, the inset appliances blend right into the picturesque background.

 The Oceanic Blue